Law without law: from observer states to physics via algorithmic information theory: Postulates of an incomplete theory

 One of the major motivations of this paper is the insight that there are regimes of experience that we are currently entering which go beyond the standard domain of physics, cf.~Table~\ref{fig_motivation}: for example, we are interested in the experience of observers in extremely large universes (cosmology and the Boltzmann brain problem), or we would like to understand what an agent is going to see if her brain is simulated on a computer (philosophy of mind).
 The problem is that physics as we currently know it is not designed to address these questions, at least not directly, as heralded by the controversial discussions that characterize these fields.
 It is at this point where the insight above is quite suggestive: \emph{Solomonoff induction agrees perfectly with our best physical theories in the usual regime of physics, but it can also be applied in more exotic domains}.
 But then, there is an obvious approach that we can take: \emph{Go ahead and apply Solomonoff induction to these new regimes of experience!}

 Applying Solomonoff induction means nothing but predicting the future according to conditional algorithmic probability.
 But this is exactly what Postulates~\ref{Postulates} are claiming: namely, that the chances of our future observations are given by conditional algorithmic probability.
-In this sense, our postulates can be seen as simply formalizing the prescription that we have derived above --- namely, to apply Solomonoff induction in \emph{all} situations in which we may ask ``what will I see next?''\footnote{In more detail, the prescription is not to \emph{actually use Solomonoff induction to predict the future}, because we cannot know all details of our observer states (and we cannot compute algorithmic probability).
+In this sense, our postulates can be seen as simply formalizing the prescription that we have derived above --- namely, to apply Solomonoff induction in \emph{all} situations in which we may ask ``what will I see next?''\footnote{In more detail, the prescription is not not that an observer should \emph{actually use Solomonoff induction to predict her future}, because observers will not in general know all details of their observer states, and algorithmic probability is not computable.
 It is rather the idea that we should \emph{think of algorithmic probability as dictating what happens in these new regimes of experience}, and then do our best to extract concrete predictions from this claim.}.

 In the rest of the paper, we are indeed going to do exactly that.
 For example, we will apply Solomonoff induction to exorcise Boltzmann brains in Subsection~\ref{SubsecBB}, and we will derive predictions on the computer simulation of agents in Subsection~\ref{SubsecBrainEmulation}.
 By doing so, we will work with Postulates~\ref{Postulates}, but will sometimes speculate what would happen if we instead had a better theory that realizes Postulates~\ref{DesiredPostulates}.